-“If a person established good credit, the impact of card closure should be minimal and short-lived,” says Christina Goethe, spokeswoman for FICO, the provider of the most commonly used credit score.
+“If a person established good credit, the impact of card closure should be minimal and short-lived,” says Christina Goethe, former spokeswoman for FICO, the provider of the most commonly used credit score.

 The age of a credit card account is also an important consideration.
 “The time an account has been open is a factor in credit scores,” Griffin says.
 “A longer positive history is beneficial to credit scores.
 So, closing an older account in theory could have a more negative impact.”

 If you are young and have a short credit history, closing the account could hurt your overall credit score more than if you were someone in their 50s who has a much longer credit history.
-As stated earlier, closing the account doesn’t wipe that account history off your report, so if you open a new credit card with more attractive terms to replace the card you’re canceling, your credit score shouldn't take a big hit.
+As stated earlier, closing the account doesn’t wipe that account history off your report, so if you open a new credit card with more attractive terms to replace the card you’re canceling, your credit score won’t take a big hit.

 Provided you have considered these issues and have another credit card you can make charges on, you are ready to cancel your credit card.
 Closing an account the right way takes a little time, patience and organization.
 Use the following steps (and this would be a good time to print out the CreditCards.com “Cancel a credit card worksheet”).